shadmanul/universal-acl/README.md

 ```

 ## isAllowed (req, userId, callback)
-Check if user is allowed to access a resource.
+check if user is allowed to access a resource.
 Check the callback get get true false result.
 #### Arguments
 ```
 req     {Object}